Belleye/openReticApp/memory-bank/progress.md

 - Use optimistic UI updates for schedule modifications.

 ---
-This update reflects the current state of the openRetic PWA as of April 29, 2025.
+This update reflects the current state of the openRetic PWA as of June 1, 2025.